bakaphp/kanvas-doc/companies-branches.md

 ## Update Company Branch

-The method updateCompanyBranch is used to update a company branch.
-It recieves a [CompanyBranchInput]() interface and id of the company branch.
-It returns a [CompanyBranchInterface]() interface.
+The updateCompanyBranch method is used to update a company branch.
+It receives a CompanyBranchInput interface and the id of the company branch.
+It returns a CompanyBranchInterface interface.

 ```js
 Kanvas.companies.updateCompanyBranch(id: string,companyBranchInput: CompanyBranchInput): CompanyBranchInterface